Colombia: The West

 Day 1: You’ll be met on arrival in Pereira and transferred to our hotel where the tour begins this evening.
 Night in Pereira.

-Day 2: This morning we’ll transfer to our countryside lodge, perfectly located at the base of Montezuma peak, arriving in time for lunch.
+Day 2: This morning we’ll transfer to our countryside lodge, perfectly located at the edge of Tatama National Park, arriving in time for lunch.
 We’ll have the afternoon to bird the gardens and surroundings, and enjoy the lodge feeders which attract such stunning hummingbirds as Empress Brilliant, Rufous-gaped Hillstar and Purple-throated Woodstar.
 Night at Montezuma Ecolodge.

 Day 3-4: Located in the Western Cordillera, Tatama National Park protects an extensive and almost inaccessible pristine forest.
 The landscape, dominated by Tatama Peak, is magnificent and the list of endemics and restricted species from this site is phenomenal.
 We’ll have two entire days to bird the national park along the Montezuma Road.
 On the upper part of the road, we’ll look for Chestnut-bellied Flowerpiercer and the attractive Gold-ringed Tanager, known from only a very few places in Colombia’s Western Andes, as well as Toucan Barbet, Rufous Spinetail, Handsome Flycatcher, and Dusky Chlorospingus.
 Along the lower part of the road we hope to find Broad-billed Motmot, Red-faced Spinetail, Uniform Treehunter, Yellow-breasted Antwren, Zeledon’s Antbird, Chestnut-crowned Gnateater, the recently described Tatama Tapaculo, and the fancy Orange-breasted Fruiteater.
 Here mixed-species flocks can include Black-chinned Mountain-tanager, Golden-collared Honeycreeper, Flame-faced and Silver-throated Tanagers, and the stunning Chestnut-breasted and Yellow-collared Chlorophonias.
 Nights at Montezuma Ecolodge.